Which place is cheaper, Prague or Amsterdam?

 People are often attracted to the plentiful sunshine in Prague this time of the year.
 In Amsterdam, it's very sunny this time of the year.
 Amsterdam usually receives around the same amount of sunshine as Prague during summer.
 Amsterdam gets 204 hours of sunny skies, while Prague receives 216 hours of full sun in the summer.

 In July, Amsterdam usually receives around the same amount of rain as Prague.
 Amsterdam gets 75 mm (3 in) of rain, while Prague receives 70 mm (2.7 in) of rain each month for the summer.

 The autumn brings many poeple to Amsterdam as well as Prague.
 Many visitors come to Amsterdam in the autumn for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.
 Additionally, most visitors come to Prague for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 In the autumn, Amsterdam is around the same temperature as Prague.
-Typically, the autumn temperatures in Amsterdam in October are around 11°C (51°F), and Prague is about 11°C (52°F).
+Typically, the autumn temperatures in Amsterdam in October average around 11°C (51°F), and Prague averages at about 11°C (52°F).

 In the autumn, Amsterdam often gets less sunshine than Prague.
 Amsterdam gets 99 hours of sunny skies this time of year, while Prague receives 124 hours of full sun.